When Opposition Parties Sidestep the Hard Questions: The UWP's Disunity Problem and What My Political Playbook Tells Us

-The Politics of Proximity: Understanding Eastern Caribbean Leadership
+The Politics of Proximity: Why Eastern Caribbean Political Leadership Defies Every Textbook

-For two decades, I've observed a political system that defies conventional democratic theory.
-In the Eastern Caribbean, where the distance between leader and citizen is measured in footsteps rather than formal protocols, governance takes on a uniquely intimate character.
+For two decades, I've documented a political system that breaks every rule in conventional democratic theory.
+In the Eastern Caribbean, the distance between leader and citizen is measured in footsteps, not formal protocols.
+Governance here is intimate, personal, and radically different from anything the textbooks describe.

 Dominica Opposition Performative Politics Bamboozles UWI Academic